-Windows, external doors and joinery

-Repair category: 2

-Notes: WINDOWS: There is weathering to paint finishes to timber casement window frames.
-There is some deterioration to pointing around window units externally.
-Ongoing maintenance and repair expenditure should be anticipated.
+Repair category: 2 Notes: WINDOWS: There is weathering to timber casement window frames.
+There is deterioration to pointing around window units externally.
+Adjustment is required to some window mechanisms.
+Given the age of windows, ongoing maintenance and repair expenditure should be anticipated.